alibaba/async_simple/docs/docs.en/ConditionVariable.md

 ```

 The multi coroutines can be blocked on the same ConditionVariable or Notifier.
 All of the coroutines will be resumed when `ConditionVariable::notify` invoked.

+## Avoid memory leaking

+When we `co_await Condition_variable::wait()` in a coroutine, we need to be sure that the condition variable should be notified before the end of the execution of the program.
+Otherwise, the memomry will leak.